Nike-Inc/brickflow/docs/tasks.md

 - **inputs: Optional[str]**: the list of input values to iterate over.
 This can be a python iterable, or a string representing a JSON formatted array of values.
 - **for_each_task_concurrency: Optional[int]**: the number of concurrent executions of the task.
 Default is 1.
+- **task_type: Optional[TaskType]**: the type of task to iterate over.
+While this is not required, for nested brickflow type tasks it's recommended to set it accordingly otherwise the task could be unintentionally run during deployment.
+This attribute will likely be mandatory in a future minor release.

 A reference to the current input value we are iterating on can be accessed using `{{input}}` databricks workflow parameter.